uroybd/DotR/README.md

 # DotR
-A dotfiles manager that is as dear as your daughter.
+A dotfiles manager that is as dear as a daughter.

 ## TODO